MLBazaar/mit-d3m-ta2/README.md

 using the ta3 client to fully test a dataset.

 To use this script, call it using python and passing one or more dataset names as positional arguments, along with any of the optional named arguments.
+If no dataset names are given, all the datasets found in the input folder will be tested in succession.

 ```
-python ta3_test.py -v 185_baseball 196_autoMpg
+python ta3_test.py -v 185_baseball
 ```

 By default, the logs of the server will be stored inside the `logs` folder, and the output